 Mormonism’s founder, Joseph Smith, clearly rejected the Trinity when he wrote, “Many men say there is one God; the Father, the Son and the Holy Ghost are only one God.
 I say that is a strange God. . . .
 All are crammed into one God according to sectarianism [the Christian faith].
 It would make the biggest God in all the world.
 He would be a wonderfully big God—he would be a giant or a monster” (Teachings, p.
 372).

-Though Mormonism teaches that Jesus is God in flesh, it teaches that he is one of three Gods that constitute the Godhead (Articles of Faith, by Talmage, pp. 35-40).
+Though Mormonism teaches that Jesus is God in flesh, it teaches that He is one of three Gods that constitute the Godhead (Articles of Faith, by Talmage, pp. 35-40).
 These three Gods are the Father, the Son, and the Holy Ghost.
-And this is in direct contradiction to what the Bible teaches that there is only One God (Isaiah 43:10; 44:6, 8; 45:5).
+And this is in direct contradiction to what the Bible teaches that there is only One God in three persons (Isaiah 43:10; 44:6, 8; 45:5).

 Mormons believe that God is an exalted man who earned His divinity by good works (Mormon Doctrine, p.
 321; Teachings of the Prophet Joseph Smith, p.
 345).
 But this clearly contradicts the Bible, which states that God has existed as the God of the universe from eternity past (Revelation 1:8; 1 Timothy 1:17; 6:15–16; Psalm 102:24–27).
 And God was never a man (Numbers 23:19; 1 Samuel 15:29; Hosea 11:9).

 Mormons also believe that humans can become gods through good works here on earth (Teachings of the Prophet Joseph Smith, p.
 345–354).
 But the Bible teaches that no man can ever become like God (1 Samuel 2:2; Isaiah 43:10–11; 44:6; 45:21–22).
 This false teaching was first taught by the serpent to Eve in the garden of Eden (Genesis 3:5).

 Thus, in Mormon theology, the number of gods is increasing as every man can be a god of another planet and populate it with children born to him from his eternal wife (Teachings of the Prophet Joseph Smith, 345-354).
 And any one of those children can later also become a god (Doctrine & Covenants 132:20).